 For example, once we make a payment or give a notice to the legal holder, we have no further responsibility for the payment or notice even if that legal holder is required, under agreements with its participants or customers or by law, to pass it along to the indirect holders but does not do so.
-Similarly, we may want to obtain the approval of the legal holders to amend an indenture, to relieve us of the consequences of a default or of our obligation to comply with a particular provision of the indenture or for other purposes.
-In such an event, we would seek approval only from the holders, and not the indirect holders, of the securities.
-Whether and how the legal holders contact the indirect holders is up to the legal holders.
+Similarly, we may want to obtain the approval of the legal holder to amend an indenture, to relieve us of the consequences of a default or of our obligation to comply with a particular provision of the indirect holders, of the securities.
+Whether and how the legal holders contact the indirect holders.